mgcaret/of816/docs/forth_dictionary.md

 _( "name"<> -- )_ Create a new named wordlist definition.
 When name is executed, put the WID of the wordlist at the top of the search order.
-The WID is the address of teh body of the named wordlist definition.
+The WID is the address of the body of the named wordlist definition.

 ## W!